ansys/pymapdl/doc/source/user_guide/post.rst

 | **Listing**    |                                                                                                   |                                                                          |
 +----------------+---------------------------------------------------------------------------------------------------+--------------------------------------------------------------------------+

-Here's a simple example demonstrating the the usage:
+Here's a simple example that demonstrates usage:

 .. code:: python